marinvanessa/Visualization-of-Dynamic-Memory-Allocations/README.md

 # Visualization-of-Dynamic-Memory-Allocations
 A simple project using Python and Qiling Framework for graphical representation of malloc() and free() functions.
+There is support for Linux.

 ***Get the following resources before getting the project:***